-Our community office in Elmhurst, Queens aids Asian domestic violence and human trafficking victims, and female victims of gender violence and other crimes.
+Our Asian Women Empowerment Center in Elmhurst, Queens aids Asian domestic violence and human trafficking victims, and female victims of gender violence and other crimes.

 This walk-in center provides DV services; assessment and referrals for crime victims; and assistance with legal and immigration issues and obtaining shelter, housing, public benefits, jobs, and ESOL instructions.
 Our second community officein Sunset Park opened in January 2012.

 NYAWC at New York City Family Justice Centers